• originally described by Lichtenstein in 1938 and by Lichtenstein and Jaffe in 1942

 CT scans are useful to evaluate the thickness and extent of lesion, also endosteal reaction, periosteal new bone reaction, and homogeneity of the poorly mineralized lesional tissue

-• T1-images show low signal intensity, T2-weighted images have a higher-intensity signal
+MRI:• T1-images show low signal intensity, T2-weighted images have a higher-intensity signal

 that is not as bright as the signal of malignant tissue, fat, or fluid.